 System – Combi – Regular – Electric

-You may have a preference for a particular manufacturer.
+You may have a preference for particular boiler manufacturers.
 This can also affect the replacement boiler cost.
 Manufacturers include:

 The process of buying a new boiler replacement can be daunting at first.
 What type of boiler do you need?
 Which is the best brand?
 How much does a new boiler cost?

-Great news, new boiler replacement is what we do here at Warm.co.uk!
+Great news, a new boiler replacement is what we do here at Warm.co.uk!
 Here we take a look at what to expect in terms of the cost of new boiler installation.
-To kick things off, here are some typical boiler costs (excluding installation) for the best known boiler brands.
+To kick things off, here are some typical boiler costs (excluding installation) for the best-known boiler brands.